vazco/uniforms/API.md

     //   receive a field component rather than an HTML input.
 If you need an input ref,
     //   use this prop instead.
     inputRef={ref => {}}

+    // Props for the FormLabel
+    // Available in:
+    //   material-ui
+    labelProps={{ shrink: true, disableAnimation: true }}

     // Maximum value.
     //   Date object.